OverbeckSilvaLeonardo/machines-that-end-backend/README.md

 ```

 If you only send the state, the application will return the machine's possible transitions;
-If you send a valid transition, the application will update the machine state.
+If you send a valid transition, the application will update the machine's state.

-### Remove
+- ### Remove
 ```json
 DELETE /machines/remove/:id
 ```